mms112/ExpandWorldPrefabs/README.md

   - maxDistance: Maximum distance from the poker.
 Default is 100 meters.
   - minHeight: Minimum height difference from the poker.
   - maxHeight: Maximum height difference from the poker.
+  - offset: Position offset in x,z,y from the original object.
   - Data filters like `filter`, `filters`, `bannedFilter` and `bannedFilters` can be used to filter the affected objects.

 ### RPCs